tcltk/tcl/doc/markdown/CrtFileHdlr.md

 **Tcl\_DeleteFileHandler** may be called to delete the file handler for *fd*;  if no handler exists for the file given by *fd* then the procedure has no effect.

 The purpose of file handlers is to enable an application to respond to events while waiting for files to become ready for I/O.  For this to work correctly, the application may need to use non-blocking I/O operations on the files for which handlers are declared.
 Otherwise the application may block if it reads or writes too much data; while waiting for the I/O to complete the application will not be able to service other events.
-Use **Tcl\_SetChannelOption** with **-blocking** to set the channel into blocking or nonblocking mode as required.
+Use [Tcl\_SetChannelOption][OpenFileChnl] with **-blocking** to set the channel into blocking or nonblocking mode as required.

 Note that these interfaces are only supported by the Unix implementation of the Tcl notifier.

+[DoOneEvent]: DoOneEvent.md
+[OpenFileChnl]: OpenFileChnl.md
 [vwait]: vwait.md